-Building Management Committee We serve the congregation and community by maintaining the beauty and function of our Fellowship building.
+Building Management Team We serve the congregation and community by maintaining the beauty and function of our Fellowship building.
 Help us oversee keeping our building up and running.
 Assess needs regarding painting, electrical systems, plumbing, carpentry, roofing, heating, etc. and organize work parties to maintain our facilities.

-Grounds Committee We maintain and enhance the natural beauty of the UUFC grounds and provide attractive and safe access around the Fellowship.
+Grounds Team We maintain and enhance the natural beauty of the UUFC grounds and provide attractive and safe access around the Fellowship.
 We share routine responsibilities and planning, and implementing improvements that enrich the beauty and utility of our outside environment.

 Memorial Plaque and Garden We see to it that the memorial plaque is engraved with the names of those whose loved ones would like them to be so honored.
 And we maintain the garden just outside the Gallery Door from the Sanctuary/Fellowship Hall.

 FINANCE COUNCIL AND STEWARDSHIP